wp-e-commerce/WP-e-Commerce-Wiki/Creating-issue-tickets.md

 This document provides guidelines for creating issue tickets.
 In order to save time and facilitate communication between community members, please adhere to these guidelines as much as you can.

-There are 3 types of issue tickets: bug report, enhancement, feature.
-A **feature ticket** is a proposal for a completely new feature that was not present before.
+There are 3 types of issue tickets: **bug report**, **enhancement**, **feature**.

+A feature ticket is a proposal for a completely new feature that was not present before.

 The difference between bug report and enhancement tickets is a bit more subtle.
 When you encounter a feature that doesn't behave like you want it to, you should ask yourself, _"Does this feature work for me at all?"_.
 If the answer is a decisive "Nope!", then it is most likely a bug report that you need to file.
 If the answer is "Well, sort of, but I want this and that", then it is more likely an enhancement that you're requesting.

 # When reporting a bug
 Please make sure your bug report answers the following questions: